 Computational Sociologist

 I am an Assistant Professor of Sociology at the University of California, Davis.
-I study inequality, race and ethnicity, and democracy and I specialize in computational and quantitative methods.
+I study inequality, race and ethnicity, democracy, and computational and quantitative methodology.
 My primary area of research focuses on understanding how racially minoritized and low-income Americans define and advance their goals for housing, safety, and political self-determination, particulary in cities that are often highly unequal and anti-democratic.
-Another growing area of my research focuses on adapting and applying generative AI and natural language processing for social science research.
+Another growing area of my research focuses on adapting and applying generative AI for text- and image-based analysis tasks in social science research.
 I received my Ph.D. in sociology from Northwestern University in 2022.

 I am also the co-founder of varyCSS, a collective of scholars who seek to advance and improve the field of computational social science by centering the work of scholars from historically marginalized communities.
 We maintain a Scholars Database and a Literature App on our website, varyCSS.org.